memgraph/docs/docs/reference-guide/memory-control.md

 ## Storage modes

-Memgraph can work either in an `IN_MEMORY_ANALYTICAL` or `IN_MEMORY_TRANSACTIONAL` storage mode.
+Memgraph can work either in an `IN_MEMORY_ANALYTICAL` or `IN_MEMORY_TRANSACTIONAL` [storage mode](/reference-guide/storage-modes.md).
 The `IN_MEMORY_TRANSACTIONAL` is the default storage mode that ensures strongly-consistent ACID transactions using WAL files and periodic snapshots.

-You can reduce memory usage by switching to the [`IN_MEMORY_ANALYTICAL`](/reference-guide/storage-modes.md#in_memory_analytical) mode in which Memgraph no longer creates additional memory objects during data modification, but it also provides no ACID guarantees.
+You can reduce memory usage by switching to the `IN_MEMORY_ANALYTICAL` mode in which Memgraph no longer creates additional memory objects during data modification, and doesn't provide any ACID guarantees.
 You can use it for the initial data import as it also speeds up import up to 6x.

 You can switch between modes within a single session using the `STORAGE MODE IN_MEMORY_TRANSACTIONAL;` and  `STORAGE MODE IN_MEMORY_ANALYTICAL;` Cypher queries, but you must have the `STORAGE_MODE` privilege.